BridgesUNCC/lm_as_code/README.md

 Basic info:

 To run with UV package manager:
-'-Need to have UV installed, https://docs.manim.community/en/stable/installation.html
+-Need to have UV installed, https://docs.manim.community/en/stable/installation.html
-'-packages needed: see requirements.txt
+-packages needed: see requirements.txt
-'-To run the project do: uv run manim Tests/InteractivityTest.py -p --renderer=opengl
+-To run the project do: uv run manim Tests/InteractivityTest.py -p --renderer=opengl

 To run BFSAnim: